 Waist tape

-One-inch-wide waist tape running through the corset, hidden between the layers and glued to the lining.
+One-inch-wide waist tape running through the corset, hidden between the layers.

 Modesty panel

-There is a modesty panel on the back, made of a layer of satin and a layer of twill.
-5” wide and attached to one side with a line of stitching, reinforced with glue.
+Slightly under 6 inches wide, made of a layer of black satin and a layer of twill.
+Unstiffened, and attached to one side with a line of stitching (easily removed if desired).

 Busk